rafaelgreca/scratchml/README.md

 # ScratchML

-A Python library called ScratchML was created to build the most fundamental Machine Learning models from scratch (using only Numpy), emphasizing producing user-friendly, straightforward, and easy-to-use implementations for novices and enthusiasts.
+A Python library called ScratchML was created to build the most fundamental Machine Learning models from scratch (using only Numpy), emphasizing producing user-friendly, straightforward, easy-to-use, well-organized implementations for novices and enthusiasts.

-Disclaimer: This library is not intended to surpass those that already exist and which are better, more optimized and with more diversity of implemented algorithms (such as scikit-learn, PyTorch, Keras and Tensorflow), but rather to provide code that is easier to understand, simple and friendly for beginners and enthusiasts in the field of artificial intelligence who wish to gain a deeper understanding of how algorithms work.
+Disclaimer: This library is not intended to surpass those that already exist and which are better, more optimized, and with more diversity of implemented algorithms (such as scikit-learn, PyTorch, Keras, and Tensorflow), but rather to provide code that is easier to understand, simple, and friendly for beginners and enthusiasts in the field of artificial intelligence who wish to gain a deeper understanding of how algorithms work or who want to contribute to an open-source repository.

 ## Installation

 To install this package, first clone the repository to the directory of your choice using the following command: